joanavrsilva/game-p2/README.md

 * HTML
     * Nu Html Checker - All errors have been fixed.
 * Javascript
-    *  - All errors have been fixed.
+    *  Jshint - All errors have been fixed.

 #### Performance testing